Bandeirainveste/bandeirainveste.github.io/index.md

 where I've been since 2023.
 Flashbots is an R&D organization working to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
 MEV arises whenever a privileged actor has control over a system in which there is a conflict over resources.
-Our work brings together economics, mechanism design, distributed systems, cryptography, and open source development.
+Our multidisciplinary team of 12 researchers bring together backgrounds in economics, mechanism design, distributed systems, cryptography, and open source development to illuminate MEV through open contributions to knowledge and influence on Flashbots products.
 We work on research problems relevant to Ethereum.
 You can learn about our past research and work in progress in our
 [research problem database](https://www.flashbots.net/research-database).